L-Steinmacher/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+the forEach method simply takes an array and does an action in the form of a function FOR EACH item in the array without returning an array.
+Map while similar returns an array by pushing the desired results of the callback function. they are very similar with one key differance, map will always creat a new array with the data.

 2. Explain the difference between a callback and a higher order function.

+A higher order function recieves a function(called the CALLBACK) as an argument to one of it's paramiters.
+The call back in turn is passed into the HOF and operates as a function usually would.

 3. What is closure?

+Closure is when a function reaches outside of it's scope to access data such as a variable or another function.

 4. Describe the four rules of the 'this' keyword.

+a) Window Binding: not good and should not be intentional.
+If no rules apply then this. refers to the global object unless in strict mode then its undefined.

+b) Implicite Binding: Most common rule as 80% of the time it is the case.
+Applies to objects with methods.
+When a function is invoked, look to the left of the dot.

+c)Explicit binding: call will immediatly invoke the function passingthe arguments 1 by 1.
+Apply will immediatly invoke but you pass the arguments as an object.
+Bind will pass and argument 1 by 1 but will wait to be invoked as a new function later to be invoked.

+d)new binding: when a function is invoked this points to thenewly created function.

 5. Why do we need super() in an extended class?

+Super works with exstend to tell what the child should inherit from it's parrent class.
+It points to the parent class and copys it's makeup.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.